 Keep black pepper around: The terpenes from the pepper bind with the same receptors cannabis does and when combined can relieve anxiety associated with high THC.
 If you’re feeling uncomfortable after consuming; try sniffing some pepper grounds and waft in the terpenes.

 Low doses: If you are a novice with cannabis, start by taking one puff and waiting about 10 minutes to see how it affects you.
-Then, when you think you’re ready, take another puff.
-It is tough to determine the average amount of THC per puff because there are too many variables to consider such as THC levels, joint size and shape, everybody has a different puff and lung capacity, does somebody hold the smoke in longer, etc.
+Then, after 15-20 minutes, when you think you’re ready, take another puff.
+It is tough to determine the average amount of THC per puff because there are too many variables to consider such as THC levels, joint size and shape, everybody has a different puff and lung capacity, does somebody hold the smoke in longer?, etc.

 Follow these easy steps and you too can finally master edibles and put those bad experiences behind you.
-Join the fun, and try not to laugh too hard!
+Get confident with cannabis and join the fun with the rest of us.